lcrees/knife/README.rst

   >>> from knife import knife

 `knife` methods are available in more focused classes that group related methods together.
-These can also be chained into pipelines.
+These classes can also be chained into pipelines.

 contrived example:
 ^^^^^^^^^^^^^^^^^^